Legionnaires Disease: Symptoms, Causes & Treatment

 To help prevent Legionella pneumophila infection, the following precautions are recommended:

-• Avoid taking very hot showers or baths, especially in public places like gyms or hotels
+• Avoid taking very hot showers or baths, especially in public places like gyms or hotels.

-• Do not use hot tubs or spas that haven’t been cleaned in a long time
+• Do not use hot tubs or spas that haven’t been cleaned in a long time.

-• When using a bathtub, turn on the water slowly to reduce spray pressure
+• When using a bathtub, turn on the water slowly to reduce spray pressure.

-• Soak showerheads in a chlorine solution to disinfect them
+• Soak shower heads in a chlorine solution to disinfect them.

-• Clean water tanks regularly as needed
+• Clean water tanks regularly and as needed.